mongodb/specifications/source/auth/auth.rst

 Version History
 ===============

+Version 1.8.3 Changes
+    * Clarify that authSource in URI is not treated as a user configuring auth credentials.

 Version 1.8.2 Changes
     * Added MONGODB-IAM auth mechanism
-    * Clarify that authSource in URI is not treated as a user configuring auth credentials.

 Version 1.8.1 Changes
     * Clarify database to use for auth mechanism negotiation.